sheng09/Qinv/README.md

 # Qinv

-This package is for seismic attenuation characteristics (Q value) analysis based on borehole observation.
+This package is for seismic attenuation characteristics (Q value) analysis based on borehole observations.

 - Author: Sheng Wang
 - Email: wangsheng.cas(at)gmail.com